learn-co-students/ruby-gets-input-bootcamp-prep-000/README.md

 >How do the puts and print methods actually output text to your console?
 They use the `$stdout` global variable provided to us by Ruby.
 You don't need to worry about global variables right now.
 For the purposes of understanding how puts and print work, we just need to understand the following:

->Your computer has an stdout file that communicates with your operating system.
+>Your computer has a stdout file that communicates with your operating system.
 So, puts and print actually send output to the `$stdout` variable.
 The `$stdout` variable sends that information to the stdout file on your computer which in turn communicates with your operating system which in turn outputs that information to the console.

 The `gets` method works similarly.
 Just like your computer has a standard output file, it has a standard input file.
 When you enter text in your terminal, you are writing to that file.
 And, just like Ruby has a `$stdout` global variable, it has a `$stdin` global variable.
 The `$stdin` variable holds a stream from the standard input.
 It can be used to read input from the console.